allenyin55/academy-live-events-fork/README.md

 ### Copy the scripts Folder

-Recall what I said above about cleaning the directory.
 We don't really want the `scripts` to be pushed up to the head node, although it's mostly harmless.
 However, we need it in the work directory, so just copy the `academy-live-events/scripts` directory to the project work directory.

 ```shell
 cp -r ../academy-live-events/scripts scripts